– The Health Dossier with WeAreFeel

 How long does it take for your body to digest/absorb vitamin E?

 The absorption process for vitamin E is very complex, and absorption rates vary from person to person.
 Depending on your age and relative health, alpha-tocopherol may absorb at different rates.
-As a fat-soluble nutrient, however, vitamin E will always absorb slower than a water-based vitamin.
+As a fat-soluble nutrient, vitamin E will always absorb slower than a water-based vitamin.

 How long does vitamin E stay in your body after you take it?